Isachar Zacharie: Presidential envoy

 In 1862, Lincoln sent Zacharie to U.S.-occupied New Orleans to consult with General Nathaniel P. Banks – recently installed as military governor of Louisiana – on the recruitment of Southern Jews to spy on the Confederate States.

 The following year, Lincoln dispatched his podiatrist to Richmond, Virginia to open peace talks with the Confederate government; Zacharie met with Confederate foreign minister Judah P. Benjamin.
 Zacharie's proposed peace offer reportedly involved the invasion and conquest of Mexico which would be made into an American puppet state with Jefferson Davis as its ruler in exchange for Confederate capitulation.
 Nothing came of the discussions.

-Billing fraud and return to Britain
+Questionable billing and return to Britain

 Zacharie fell out of favor with America's political elite immediately after the death of his patron, Lincoln.
 In the early 1870s, he claimed to have served in the nonexistent position of "Chiropodist in Chief" to the Union Army during the Civil War and attempted to bill the U.S. Government an amount equal, in 2020, to one million dollars for services rendered.
 His claim was rejected and Zacharie was widely mocked in newspapers throughout the country for having tried to collect payment.
 He returned to the United Kingdom where he continued the practice of podiatry.